 Churches

-We are deeply grateful to see local churches investing in CEIS
+We are deeply grateful to see local churches investing in Christian Education

 Churches across Canberra see the immense value in working together in a a community-based, Gospel-driven ministry for children’s Christian education.
-For many churches, this is a wonderful opportunity to develop long-lasting relationships with the local school and families.
+For many churches, partnering with CEIS is a wonderful opportunity to develop long-lasting relationships with the local school and families.
 Local churches building positive relationships with local schools is valuable for all – individuals and community.

 What does partnering look like?

-Churches can partner with CEIS in one of the following ways
+Churches can partner with CEIS in the following ways

-- Partner with CEIS: Formally partnering with the CEIS ministry is a public acknowledgement of the importance of CEIS’s vision and objectives and the church’s willingness to work with SUA and the CEIS sub-committee in pursuit of that vision, including the endorsement of their church members providing Christian Religious Education (CRE) through CEIS as a ‘provider’.
+• Formal Partnership with CEIS: Formally partnering with the CEIS ministry is a public acknowledgement of the importance of CEIS’s vision and objectives and the church’s willingness to work with SUA and the CEIS sub-committee in pursuit of that vision, including the endorsement of their church members providing Christian Religious Education (CRE) through CEIS as a ‘provider’.
 Find out more here.
-Let us know you’d like to partner by completing this form.
-Partner churches typically work toward taking responsibility for the delivery of CEIS sessions in one or more schools; and/or contributing to the oversight of the CEIS ministry through nominating a representative for involvement in the CEIS Sub-Committee.
-See more in the FAQs below.
+Let us know you’d like to partner by completing this form and emailing it to office@ceis.org.au See more in the FAQs below.

-- Promotion.
-Let your church know about how Christian Religious works in Canberra schools.
+• Promotion.
+Let your church know about how Christian Religious Education works in Canberra schools.
 Contact CEIS today about providing your members with a brief presentation.
 You will be amazed at all God is doing through CEIS and the options available to support His work.

 FAQs FROM CHURCHES